A Degree of C Ch. 03byLSEiland©

 The mental picture Ben retained from watching Elise during the ceremony was doing a number on his libido.
 She had been wearing the same strapless champagne lace cocktail dress that the other bridesmaids wore, but looked light-years better than they did.
 Even Elise's hairstyle excited him.
 Her curly black hair had been swept softly into an up-do that he adored.

 Elise's laughter filled the reception room, or at least Ben thought so.
-He was amazed at how attuned he had become to her voice and sounds in such a short time.
+He was amazed at how attuned he had become to her voice in such a short time.
 He was already able to pick her out of a crowd.

 With the reception well underway, most of the guests had vacated their tables to take advantage of the spacious dance floor.
 Ben would ask her to dance, but for now he would let her enjoy what little time she had left to spend with Cara.